Welcome

 St. Thomas' Church

 The Parish Church of St. Thomas the Apostle, New Groombridge, designed by Norman Shaw, was first opened for worship in 1884, since which time it has remained the principle place of worship for the village.
-More information about the church may be obtained from its own website, www.stthomasgroombridge.org.uk or by calling Fr.
-Tony Green on (01892) 864265.
+The parish is currently in vacancy, which means that we do not have a vicar at the moment.
+More information about the church may be obtained from its own website, www.stthomasgroombridge.org.uk or by contacting the churchwardens, Richard Hunt on (01892) 864217 or Jan Batchelor on (01892) 864330 or by emailing: churchwardens@stthomasgroombridge.org.uk.

 Groombridge St. Thomas' School

 St. Thomas' School is a thriving primary school with close physical and spiritual links to the adjacent parish church.
-The school website was launched in November 2001 and includes information about the school and contributions from the children www.groombridgest-thomas.e-sussex.sch.uk.
+The school website includes information about the school and contributions from the children www.groombridgest-thomas.e-sussex.sch.uk.
 For further information, look on the website, email the school at school@groombridge.com or telephone (01892) 864305.

 Groombridge Place - Click here for the Groombridge Place Website